huiguhean/Stfeb_wpf/README.md

-# Spatiotemporal Transformer Wind Power Forecasting with Feature Embedding and Feature Bank Matching
+# Spatiotemporal Feature Embedding and Bank Matching: An Efficient Solution for Wind Power Forecasting

 This is the pytorch implementation of the paper: Spatiotemporal Transformer Wind Power Forecasting with Feature Embedding and Feature Bank Matching